CYBORG: Blending Human Saliency Into the Loss Improves Deep Learning: CYBORG Loss

 \section{CYBORG Loss}

-In the same way a cyborg is a human-machine hybrid concept, the proposed CYBORG loss combines the human saliency information attained through annotations (human element) with a traditional cross-entropy loss (machine element).
-We call these individual loss components \textit{human saliency loss} and \textit{classification loss}.
+In the same way a cyborg is a human-machine hybrid, the proposed CYBORG training strategy combines the human saliency information attained through annotations (\textit{human saliency loss component}) with a requirement for high classification accuracy (\textit{classification loss component}).
+The former component steers activations in the feature maps in the last convolutional layer to be aligned with human-defined regions of importance, while the model may still benefit from a data-driven learning approach owing to the latter component.

-The human saliency loss directly compares the difference in ``inspected'' regions between machine and human during the training process.
-Hence, we implemented a fully-differentiable version of the Class Activation Mapping (CAM) approach~\cite{zhou2016learning} that, given the current weights, allows for generating the CAM for all samples in each training batch.
+More specifically, the human saliency loss directly compares the difference in salient regions between machine and human during training.
+To accomplish this, we implemented a fully-differentiable Class Activation Mapping (CAM) approach~\cite{zhou2016learning} that, given the current weights, can generate CAMs for all samples in each training batch.
+Resultant CAMs are scaled to the range of $\langle 0,1 \rangle$, human saliency maps are downsized to the same size as CAMs, and then both heatmaps are compared via $\ell_2$ norm.
+Formally, we define CYBORG loss $ \mathcal{L}$ as:

-Resultant CAMs are scaled to the range of $\langle 0,1 \rangle$ and compared to the human saliency maps via $\ell_2$ norm to form the \textit{human saliency loss} component in the CYBORG loss function.
-To enable this calculation, the human saliency maps are downsized to the same size as the output CAM, rather than the output CAM being enlarged.
-For different architectures, the output CAM size varies.
-This component of the loss is designed to steer the feature maps in the last convolutional layer towards human-defined regions of importance.
-How the network learns to accomplish this within the individual feature maps is unguided.
-Consequently, it may still benefit from a data-driven approach through standard, cross-entropy classification loss